Knossos with Kids

 Is Knossos good for kids?

-That said, Knossos is a large archaeological site of ruins and reconstructions, not a playground, and young children can grow tired or bored on the hot, busy site if it is presented simply as old stones.
-The key to success is engagement, through the myths and stories, and good preparation for the conditions.
+Knossos remains a large archaeological site of ruins and reconstructions, though, and not a playground.
+Young children can grow tired or bored on the hot, busy site if it is presented simply as ancient rubble.
+The key to success is engagement through the myths and stories, together with good preparation for the conditions.
 With those in place, a visit can spark a lasting fascination with the ancient world.
-Our guide to the Minotaur and the labyrinth covers the legend, and the next section covers making the visit fun.

 How do you make Knossos fun for children?

-Keep the visit relatively short and focused on the highlights that capture young attention, the colourful frescoes, especially the bull-leaping scene, the throne room, the great staircase and the maze-like corridors, rather than trying to see every stone.
+Keep the visit relatively short and focused on the highlights that capture young attention, rather than trying to see every stone.
+The colourful frescoes, especially the bull-leaping scene, the throne room, the great staircase and the maze-like corridors do most of the work.
 A family-friendly guide or a private tour can be invaluable, telling the myths and history in a way that engages children.
-Pairing the visit with the kid-friendly treasures of the Heraklion museum can extend the adventure.
-The next section covers practical family tips.
+Pairing the visit with the kid-friendly treasures of the Heraklion museum, home to the original frescoes, can extend the adventure into a second act.

 What are the practical tips for visiting Knossos with kids?